sys-ronin/rough_docu/prior_art_encryption.md

 - Provides free encrypted sync via Git
 - Bundles cross-platform cryptography libraries for zero-configuration deployment
 - Uses a single lock symbol (🔒/🔐) as the complete encryption interface
+- Implements the lock button as an **explicit memory manager** that unloads encryption keys and notebook structure from RAM

 The purpose of this disclosure is to establish prior art under 35 U.S.C. § 102(a)(1).
 The concepts described herein are now part of the public domain.
 No party may obtain valid patent claims covering any concept disclosed.